jinghuazhao/TWAS-pipeline/README.md

 The pipeline requires [TWAS](http://sashagusev.github.io/TWAS/), including its associate [weight files](https://data.broadinstitute.org/alkesgroup/TWAS/) and [AWK program](https://data.broadinstitute.org/alkesgroup/TWAS/ETC/CLEAN_ZSCORES.tar.bz2) to be unpacked.

 **TWAS**.
-Assuming that `TWAS` software has been installed at `/genetics/bin/TWAS`, to facilitate computation using provided weights from `TWAS`, lists of genes in the three population have been made through the following scripts,
+Lists of genes in the three population have been made through the following scripts,
 ```
 cd /genetics/bin/TWAS
 for pop in MET NTR YFS